Why Homeland Security?

 Students selecting this concentration are only required to take 4 quarter hours of electives:

-HLS 6100 Maritime and Port Security recommended to be taken concurrently with HLS 6120
+Note: HLS 6100 and HLS 6120 are recommended to be taken concurrently.

 This program requires successful completion of a minimum of 45 credit hours that meet the degree requirements.